florianmattana/florian/_posts/2026-03-17-fp4-fused-attention-kernel-sm120.md

 What we keep from their approach: the fused softmax-plus-quantization logic, the exp2 trick, the dual max computation, and the cvt.rn.satfinite.e2m1x2.f32 instruction for FP4 conversion.
 These are all valid on SM120.

 What we replace: TMA with cp.async, tcgen05.mma with mma.sync, CUTLASS pipeline abstractions with manual __syncthreads and cp.async.wait_group, and CuTe layout abstractions with explicit address calculations (as in gau-nernst's SM120 MXFP8 kernel).

+Testing the FP4 MMA instruction on SM120

+Before writing a full kernel, we needed to verify that a single FP4 MMA instruction works correctly on our GPU.
+This turned out to be much harder than expected, and the debugging process revealed critical undocumented details about how Blackwell handles FP4 data.

+The minimal test kernel

+The idea is simple: fill matrices A and B with known FP4 values, run one MMA instruction, and check whether the output matches the expected dot product.
+We launch a single warp (32 threads) and each thread declares its own registers for A, B, scale factors, and the accumulator D. After the MMA, each thread prints its four accumulator values.

+The instruction we target is the block-scaled variant:

+mma.sync.aligned.kind::mxf8f6f4.block_scale.scale_vec::1X.m16n8k32.row.col.f32.e2m1.e2m1.f32.ue8m0
+Each piece of this string matters. kind::mxf8f6f4 selects the instruction family that supports FP8, FP6, and FP4 types. block_scale enables hardware block scaling. scale_vec::1X means one scale factor per 32 elements along K. m16n8k32 defines the tile shape: 16 rows, 8 columns, 32 elements along the K dimension. e2m1.e2m1 specifies that both A and B are in FP4 E2M1 format. ue8m0 specifies the scale factor format.

+First surprise: the tile shape

+We initially assumed the FP4 instruction would use shape m16n8k64 since FP4 values are 4 bits and the hardware processes 32 bytes per step (32 bytes / 0.5 bytes per element = 64 elements).
+Every attempt to compile with m16n8k64 failed with "Incorrect instruction type specified for mma with shape m16n8k64".

+After reading CUTLASS source code and NVIDIA forum posts, we discovered that kind::mxf8f6f4 always uses shape m16n8k32 regardless of the element type.
+The K dimension in the shape name refers to the number of 8-bit containers, not the number of logical elements.
+For FP8, 32 containers hold 32 elements.
+For FP4, 32 containers still hold 32 elements because each FP4 value is padded into an 8-bit container.

+Second surprise: FP4 values are stored in 8-bit containers

+This was the hardest bug to find.
+We encoded FP4 1.0 as nibble 0x2 and packed eight of them into a 32-bit register as 0x22222222.
+The MMA ran without errors but produced 2.0 instead of the expected 64.0.
+We tested multiple values and the results were internally consistent but wrong.

+The answer came from a Discord discussion quoting the PTX documentation:

+"When .kind is either of .kind::mxf8f6f4 or .kind::f8f6f4, the individual 4-bit floating point type elements must be packed in an 8-bit container.
+The matrix element of type .e2m1 resides in central 4 bits of the 8-bit container with padding in the upper 2 bits and lower 2 bits of the container."

+Each FP4 value occupies one full byte.
+The 4-bit E2M1 value sits in bits 5 through 2, with two zero bits above and two zero bits below.
+So FP4 1.0 (0010 in E2M1) becomes 00 0010 00 in binary, which is 0x08, not 0x22.

+With the correct encoding 0x08080808, the MMA produces 32.0, which is exactly right: 32 elements along K, each contributing 1.0 times 1.0.

+Third surprise: scale_vec::2X is not available

+We planned to use scale_vec::2X for finer quantization granularity (one scale factor per 16 elements instead of 32).
+The compiler rejected it with "Illegal modifier .scale_vec::2X for instruction mma".
+On SM120 with kind::mxf8f6f4, only scale_vec::1X is supported.
+The 2X option exists on SM100 with the kind::mxf4nvf4 instruction family, which packs FP4 values as true 4-bit nibbles and runs at twice the throughput.

+What this means for the kernel

+On SM120 with kind::mxf8f6f4, FP4 runs at half the theoretical throughput because each 4-bit value wastes 4 bits of padding.
+The alternative instruction family kind::mxf4nvf4 avoids this waste but is not available on SM120.
+This is a hardware limitation of consumer Blackwell GPUs that datacenter parts (SM100) do not have.

+For our fused attention kernel, this means we work with scale_vec::1X (one scale per 32 elements) and accept the throughput penalty.
+The encoding rule (center the 4 bits in an 8-bit container) must be applied everywhere: when quantizing activations to FP4, when repacking P between the two MMAs, and when loading pre-quantized weights from memory.